 We'll be covering both CPU and GPU implementations of deep learning and deep reinforcement learning algorithms

 If you would like a more visual and guided experience, feel free to take our video course.

 Work in progress

-This open-source portion is still a work in progress, it is very sparse in explanation as traditionally all our explanation are done via video.
+This open-source portion is still a work in progress, it may be sparse in explanation as traditionally all our explanation are done via video.
 Stay tuned while we gradually upload our tutorials and notes.
 Feel free to contact Ritchie Ng if you would like to contribute via our Facebook page.

 Also take note that these notes are best used as a referral.
 This is because we have yet to expand it comprehensively to be a stand-alone guide.
 Go head and take our video course that provides a much easier, proven-to-work, experience.

 All of our code allows you to run in a notebook for this deep learning section.
 Please use a